Land registration (Scots law): (4) The Application Record

+Registration requirement for real rights in land

-As has been discussed above, see Publicity Principle, the publicity principle requires that dispositions be transferred, forming the third stage of the voluntary transfer of property.
+As has been discussed above (see "Publicity Principle"), the publicity principle requires that dispositions be transferred, forming the third stage of the voluntary transfer of property.
 Under the Land Registration (Scotland) Act 2012, only a registrable deed is capable of registration in the Land Register of Scotland.
-A deed is a legal document concerning the creation, transfer, variation or extinction of real rights (or rights in rem).
-These commonly include in Scots law, but are not limited to:
+A deed is a legal document concerning the creation, transfer, variation, or extinction of real rights (or rights in rem).
+In Scots law, these commonly include, but are not limited to: